-Lax skin on the abdomen can often develop as a result of natural ageing, childbirth, or significant weight loss.
+Lax or excess skin on the abdomen can often develop as a result of natural ageing, childbirth, or significant weight loss.
 If excess skin has become a concern, you may be considering a tummy tuck as a way to address the issue directly.

 At the CREO Clinic, you can rest assured that you will be attended by our Medical Director, Dr. Omar Tillo, an experienced specialist in body contouring surgeries.
 Dr. Tillo has performed countless successful tummy tucks over his career and has a proven reputation for high quality outcomes and safe, patient-centred care.